 Also the placement of the vehicles in relationship to the lights made them gleam like shooting stars.
 The cream of the crop of his used car stock was placed up on top of what they call vehicle spinners.

-This was basically a rotating carousel to highlight the beauty of the high-line vehicle from all sides.
+This was basically a rotating carousel to highlight the beauty of the luxury automobile from all sides.
 Speaking of beauty a large number of the sales force were ex-employees from the gentleman club across the street.
 This made the clientele very happy.

 I'm not coming right out and "saying it" but you can see how